metorresponce/academic-impact/README.md

 > Available languages / Idiomas disponibles: [*English*](README.md) / [*Español*](README.ES.md)

-# Academic Research Archive and Curated Impact Repository
+# Academic Research Archive

-This repository maintains a curated archive of my academic works and their verified impact across books, journals, theses, institutional repositories and policy-relevant publications.
-It provides persistent access to author copies, open-access versions, citation evidence and supporting materials linked to each research output, forming a research infrastructure for traceability, preservation and scholarly reuse.
+This repository brings together my academic publications, open-access versions, citation evidence, and supporting materials related to each work.
+It is intended as a structured archive for preservation, traceability, and easier scholarly access.

-**Inclusion criteria**: this repository lists non-Google Scholar citations with documentary evidence such as scanned book pages, journal PDFs, thesis extracts and repository records.
+**Inclusion criteria**: this repository lists non-Google Scholar citations supported by documentary evidence, such as scanned book pages, journal PDFs, thesis extracts, and repository records.
 Index-verified citations appear exclusively in my [Google Scholar profile](https://scholar.google.com/citations?hl=es&user=FCQXlNMAAAAJ).

 ### Repository structure

 `papers/` — Author copies of manuscripts and working papers
-`open-access/` — Published open access versions from institutional and public repositories
+`open-access/` — Published open-access versions from institutional and public repositories
 `citations/` — Documentary evidence of citations and references
 `demos/` — Interactive materials and technical prototypes linked to specific papers

 ### External academic presence

-This repository complements my professional GitHub portfolio  ([metorresponce](https://github.com/metorresponce)), which focuses on DevOps, Cloud Engineering and production systems, by providing the academic and editorial infrastructure that supports my research, publication and review activities.
+This repository complements my professional GitHub profile ([metorresponce](https://github.com/metorresponce)), which focuses on technology risk, applied cybersecurity, operational resilience, and technical infrastructure.

 A curated landing page with extended abstracts and bibliographic metadata is also available on [Academia.edu](https://uba.academia.edu/METorresPonce) and [ResearchGate](https://www.researchgate.net/profile/Mariano-Torres-Ponce).

 ### Author identifier

 ORCID iD: [0009-0009-6284-3867](https://orcid.org/0009-0009-6284-3867)

 ---

-### Interdisciplinary Production Framework
+### Interdisciplinary Research Framework

-Part of the works archived and referenced in this repository are developed within the framework of the **Interdisciplinary Group on Clinical Practice, Technology and Law (GICTyD)** *Grupo Interdisciplinario de Clínica, Tecnología y Derecho*, a collaborative academic initiative bringing together professionals from technology law, medicine, physiotherapy, psychology, audiovisual production, software engineering, and technological infrastructure.
+Part of the works archived and referenced in this repository were developed within the framework of the **Interdisciplinary Group on Clinical Practice, Technology and Law (GICTyD)** — *Grupo Interdisciplinario de Clínica, Tecnología y Derecho* — a collaborative academic initiative bringing together professionals from technology law, medicine, physiotherapy, psychology, audiovisual production, software engineering, and technological infrastructure.

-The group develops and disseminates its work through formal academic documents in PDF format, structured according to academic standards and published in open access repositories.
-These infrastructures provide persistent identifiers (DOI, URI), long-term preservation mechanisms, and bibliographic traceability, enabling citation, verification, and indexing of the contents in recognized academic systems such as Google Scholar.
+The group develops and disseminates its work through formal academic documents published in open-access repositories and structured according to academic standards.
+These infrastructures provide persistent identifiers (DOI, URI), long-term preservation, and bibliographic traceability, making the contents easier to verify, cite, and index in recognized academic systems such as Google Scholar.

-The publication strategy prioritizes consolidated academic repositories and the use of open sources, over ephemeral dissemination formats or platforms not oriented toward scientific preservation.
+The publication strategy prioritizes established academic repositories and preservation-oriented dissemination channels over more ephemeral platforms not designed for long-term scholarly access.

 ---
 ## Table of Contents